JuliaData/DataFrames.jl/docs/src/index.md

     - [VegaLite.jl](https://www.queryverse.org/VegaLite.jl/stable/): High-level plotting library that uses a different "grammar of graphics" syntax and has an emphasis on interactive graphics.
 - **Data Wrangling**:
     - [DataFramesMeta.jl](https://github.com/JuliaData/DataFramesMeta.jl): A range of convenience functions for DataFrames.jl that augment `select` and `transform` to provide a user experience similar to that provided by [dplyr](https://dplyr.tidyverse.org/) in R.
-    - [Query.jl](https://github.com/queryverse/Query.jl): Query.jl provides a single framework for data wrangling that works with a range of libraries, including DataFrames.jl, other tabular data libraries (more on those below), and even non-tabular 6data.
+    - [Query.jl](https://github.com/queryverse/Query.jl): Query.jl provides a single framework for data wrangling that works with a range of libraries, including DataFrames.jl, other tabular data libraries (more on those below), and even non-tabular data.
 Provides many convenience functions analogous to those in dplyr in R or
       [linq](https://en.wikipedia.org/wiki/Language_Integrated_Query).
     - You can find more on both of these packages [here](http://juliadata.github.io/DataFrames.jl/latest/man/querying_frameworks/#Data-manipulation-frameworks).
 - **And More!**